 Flux in the Taxonomy of South American Canids

 In 1931, Cabrera described the confusion in classifying the often similar canids of South America, noting that some naturalists would put most of them in the Canis genus, while others provided for much more separation.
 Slater et al. suggest that at least “six exclusively South American canid lineages, including the Falklands wolf, originated prior to the formation of a Panamanian land bridge,” and that the “South American canids probably evolved from the fossil taxon Eucyon, which was widespread in North America during the late Miocene [c.
 7- 5 million years before present].
 The ultimate extinction of South American canid lineages in North America may have resulted from resource competition with Canis, which immigrated to the New World during the late Pliocene [5.3-2.6 million years before present].”
+(Additional note: see Austin et al. (2013) in sources below, for substantial revision of these findings based on DNA fossil evidence.)

 The significance of this research can perhaps be visualized by superimposing some of the findings of Slater et al. on the relevant section of the taxonomic chart of Wang and Tedford.
 Wang and Tedford's connections are depicted as continuous lines, with Roman type on the side, while Slater et al.'s findings use dotted lines and italics on the side.
 The separation of the maned wolf and the Falklands wolf in terms of time is not significantly altered by Slater et al., though the connection between the crab-eating fox and the hoary fox is much more recent.
 Wang and Tedford indicate in one chart (Figure 7.1, p.
 140) a connection between the Eucyon line and South American canids, but it appears that they do not see the connection as direct as described by Slater et al. In any case, changes to the current taxonomic arrangement are likely to result from the work of Professor Robert Wayne's group at UCLA and Professor Eduardo Eizirik's group in Brazil.
 Additional complexity is also added with Prevosti's 2010 phylogenetic study of extinct South American canids.